t27duck/ts-pyl/README.md

 3. Run `$ npx run start`
 4. Visit `http://localhost:8000`

+### Playing

+Set up the round to your liking by assigning spins and optional handicap (passed spins, score, and Whammies) to each player.
+To play against the house or with less than three players, give the unneeded players four Whammies.

+Scores are not editable once the game starts (ie, you cannot change scores transitioning from round one to two).

 ## Big Board

 Round 1 Big Board is based off of the Season 2 Sepember 17, 1984 to February 4, 1985 configuration.
 Round 2 Big Board is based off of the Season 2 February 5, 1985 to Augest 21, 1985 configuration.

 For both rounds, the following "liberties" were taken:

 - No repeat Whammy panels.
-All Whammy positions use a unite Whammy pose.
+All Whammy positions use a unique Whammy pose.
 - Pirze spaces are picked randomly from a pool, so while the pool is exclusive to a round, they are scattered throughout the board and do not have deadicated places where you would have normally found them on the show.
 - Prize spaces do not have a unique icon per prize, only the name of the prize.
 The slide's background color is accurate to what was used for that space.